Ryan Jeffers Player Props: Twins vs. Yankees

-After going 2-for-4 with a triple in his last game, Ryan Jeffers and the Minnesota Twins take on the New York Yankees (who will hand the ball to Jhony Brito) at 7:05 PM ET on Thursday.
+Ryan Jeffers -- 2-for-4 with a triple in his most recent game -- will be in action for the Minnesota Twins against the New York Yankees, with Nestor Cortes Jr. on the hill, on April 14 at 7:05 PM ET.

-In his last game, he strung together two hits (going 2-for-4 with a triple) against the White Sox.
+In his most recent game, he racked up two hits (going 2-for-4 with a triple) against the White Sox.

 Ryan Jeffers Game Info & Props vs. the Yankees